phyber/jail_exporter/README.md

 The `id` and `num` time series are calculated based on other information and do not come from [`rctl(8)`] directly.
-The `pcpu` time series receives some treatment before being presented to turn it into a floating point number more in line with how exporters like [`node_exporter`] treat CPU metrics.

 The `readbps`, `writebps`, `readiops`, and `writeiops` resources are missing as [`rctl(8)`] mentions they are difficult to observe.
 They may appear in the